Noah Fant Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- The 237.1 passing yards the Chargers yield per game makes them the NFL's 12th-ranked pass defense this season.
+- The 237.1 passing yards the Chargers allow per game makes them the NFL's 12th-ranked pass defense this season.

-- The Chargers' defense is 20th in the NFL, giving up 1.6 passing touchdowns per game.
+- With 24 passing TDs conceded this season, the Chargers defense is ranked 20th in the NFL.

 Recent Performances

-- Against the Raiders last week, Fant was targeted four times and racked up 30 yards on three receptions.
+- In last week's matchup with the Raiders, Fant reeled in three passes for 30 yards while being targeted four times.

-- Over his last three outings, Fant has caught 12 passes on 14 targets for 138 yards, averaging 46.0 yards per game.
+- Over his last three games, Fant has 138 receiving yards on 12 receptions (14 targets), averaging 46.0 yards per game.

 Fant's Denver Teammates